 “He is the new Balanchine.
 Ratmansky is the new Balanchine,” they intoned, transfixed.
 They then swapped their BMWs for tractors, Calvin Kleins for aprons, fascinators for babushkas, IPods for pitchforks.

 In the glare of Los Angeles’s blinding sunlight, they pondered what they’d seen.

 A new story ballet, well, kind of new.
 The restaging of a 1935 socialist realist ballet with a sad political history, a rare item, a ballet with blood on its hands, if not blood, then the ruined careers of three artists.
 Uncle Joe (Stalin), you see, didn’t fancy it.
-And you thought Alastair Macaulay was a terror!
-Here’s Acocella:
+To quote from Acocella:

 Shostakovich never wrote another ballet score; Fyodor Lopokov, the choreographer, lost his job; and Adrian Piotrovsky, the librettist, was sent to the Gulag, where he died.